-Finally, please note that the 'simple communication of information on a security or an issuer without securities being offered for purchase or subscription cannot be considered as an offer to the public'.
+Finally, it should be noted that the 'simple communication of information on a security or an issuer without securities being offered for purchase or subscription cannot be considered as an offer to the public'.
 It is necessary that the communication of information is made in relation to an offer of securities.
 Thus, in principle, the availability of information or advice to invest in certain securities does not in itself constitute an offer to the public.